Our most powerful and versatile lab-based fNIRS platform

 Detector Dynamic Range 90 dBopt

-Detector Sensitivity < 1 pW or APD: 0.5pW
+Detector Sensitivity < 1 pW (SiPD) or 0.5 pW (APD)

-Maximum Data Channel Stream 2048 (up to 4096 in tandem config.)
+Maximum Data Channel Stream 2048 (up to 4096 in tandem configuration)

 Sampling Rate 2.5 – 100 Hz

-Spectroscopic Technique, Phase Type Continuous Wave, Single Phase
+Spectroscopic Technique Continuous Wave, Single Phase

 3D Depth-discrimination Yes